bigonil/BH-PCMLAI/README.md

 **Example:**
 - **Plan Deployment**: Integrate the predictive model into the online used car marketplace.
 - **Produce Final Report**: Document all methodologies, performances, insights, and recommendations.

-## Repository:

-The code, visualizations, and detailed analysis can be found in the GitHub repository: [[GitHub Repository Link](https://github.com/bigonil/BH-PCMLAI/blob/main/p_assign_app_5_1/prompt.ipynb)].